dougeby/IntuneDocs/intune/apple-mdm-push-certificate-get.md

 Select **Create your MDM push Certificate** to go to the Apple Push Certificates Portal.
 Sign in with your company Apple ID, and then click **Create a Certificate**.
 Select **Choose File** and browse to the certificate signing request file, and then choose **Upload**.
 On the Confirmation page, choose **Download** to the download the certificate (.pem)  file, and save the file locally.

 > [!NOTE]
 > The certificate is associated with the Apple ID used to create it.
-As a best practice, use a company Apple ID for management tasks.
+As a best practice, use a company Apple ID for management tasks and make sure the mailbox is monitored by more than one person like a distribution list.
 Never use a personal Apple ID.

 **Step 3.
 Enter the Apple ID used to create your Apple MDM push certificate.**<br>
 Record this ID as a reminder for when you need to renew this certificate.